LouWii/ErgoMax/README.md

 # ErgoMax

-Based on the ErgoDox, the ErgoMax is a split ergo keyboard with an F row that's missing from most of split ergo keyboards out there.
-This PCB has also been designed to use Kaihl MX hotswap sockets, to make it hot-swappable.
+Based on the ErgoDox, the ErgoMax is a split ergo keyboard with an F row, that's missing from most of split ergo keyboards out there.
+This PCB has also been designed to use **Kaihl MX hotswap sockets**.
+That means you will need to solder Kaihl MX sockets, and **not switches**.
+Switches will plug into the sockets, meaning no solder required for them, and most importantly, meaning that you can remove them and change them easily.

+The ErgoMax keyboard is split in 2 different parts, left and right.
+Those 2 parts use 2 different PCBs, that really look the same but aren't.
+It might be possible to make the PCB reversible, like many other split keyboards, where you can solder components on one side or the other, to make it left or right.
+But for now, we're keeping them separate.

-This project is not complete and some work still needs to be done.
+**This project is not complete and some work still needs to be done.**

 ## Controller